BryanNaroditskiy/Project-2-463/README.md

 # Project-2-463

-# Goal of the Project
+**Goal of the Project**
-**Objectives:** The primary objective of this project is to develop a system that analyzes crime data to predict future crime rates and determine the safest paths in a given area to avoid high-risk zones.
+**Objectives: ** The primary objective of this project is to develop a system that analyzes crime data to determine the safest paths in a given area to avoid high-risk zones.
 The project leverages historical crime data to provide predictive insights and to implement a pathfinding algorithm that minimizes exposure to crime-prone areas.

 # Significance of the Project
 **Meaningfulness and Novelty:** This project is meaningful because it aims to enhance public safety by utilizing data analytics and algorithmic solutions to predict and avoid potential crime scenarios.
-Its novelty lies in the integration of crime data analysis with Dijkstra's algorithm to identify the safest routes, providing a practical application of academic concepts in a real-world scenario.
+Its novelty lies in the integration of crime data analysis with Dijkstra's algorithm to identify the safest routes, providing a practical application of academic concepts in a real-world scenario

 # Installation and Instruction to Use
 **Installation:**